bluehalo/ngx-leaflet/README.md

 Input and Output binding for the map zoom level.

 #### [leafletMaxZoom]: number
-Input bind a maximum zoom level for the map.
+Input binding for the maximum zoom level for the map.

 #### [leafletMinZoon]: number
-Input bind a minimum zoom level for the map.
+Input binding for the minimum zoom level for the map.

 #### [(leafletCenter)]: LatLng
 Input and Output binding for the map center position.